freekrai/freekrai.github.io/reading.md

 			<p class="book-wrap"><a href="http://www.amazon.com/Building-iPhone-Apps-HTML-JavaScript/dp/0596805780/ref=sr_1_1?ie=UTF8&qid=1336147490&sr=8-1&tag=phpprof-20"><img src="http://cdn.rogerstringer.com/wp-content/uploads/2013/02/building-iphone-apps.jpg" class="book"></a></p>
 			<h2><a href="http://www.amazon.com/Building-iPhone-Apps-HTML-JavaScript/dp/0596805780/ref=sr_1_1?ie=UTF8&qid=1336147490&sr=8-1&tag=phpprof-20">Building iPhone Apps with HTML, CSS, and JavaScript: Making App Store Apps Without Objective-C or Cocoa</a></h2>
 			<p class="book-author"><span>by:</span> Jonathan Stark</p>
 			<p>This book is a handy starting point for getting into PhoneGap development, and learning to use JQTouch.
-With this book, you`ll learn how to use these open source web technologies to design and build apps for the iPhone and iPod Touch on the platform of your choice-without using Objective-C or Cocoa.</p>
+With this book, you'll learn how to use these open source web technologies to design and build apps for the iPhone and iPod Touch on the platform of your choice-without using Objective-C or Cocoa.</p>
 			<p><a href="http://www.amazon.com/Building-iPhone-Apps-HTML-JavaScript/dp/0596805780/ref=sr_1_1?ie=UTF8&qid=1336147490&sr=8-1&tag=phpprof-20" class="button">Buy from Amazon</a></p>
 		</article>
 		<div class="fin">~&bull;~</div>